codeoverflow-org/nodecg-io-docs/docs/samples/gsheets.md

     _Note:_ You can add multiple scopes if the googleapis instance is used for multiple bundles.

-3. Set the created googleapis service instance to the service dependency of the gsheets bundle.
+3. Set the sample's (`gsheets`) dependency to be the newly created service instance (of type `googleapis`).
-   Select the gsheets bundle and the googleapis service in the left bottom menu.
-   Then select the service instance that should be used by the gsheets bundle (in this case the name of the previously created googleapis instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message that is hardcoded in `samples/gsheets/extension/index.ts`.